 MHI Annual Conference: Drone Applications in Supply Chain Beyond Package Delivery

-Use of drones for package delivery has received a lot of attention ever since Jeff Bezos unveiled a video of an Amazon drone dropping off a package via drone on a 60 Minutes broadcast in 2012, but other applications in the supply chain are likely to emerge first.
-That was a part of the message during a couple of drone related presentations at last week's MHI Annual Conference near Tucson, AZ. -- SCDigest Editorial Staff
+According to a couple of drone related presentations at last week's MHI Annual Conference, the use of drones for package delivery has received a lot of attention ever since Jeff Bezos unveiled a video of an Amazon drone dropping off a package via drone on a 60 Minutes broadcast in 2012.
+But other applications in the supply chain are likely to emerge first.

 X, CTO of Skyward

 On the Monday of the conference, we heard a presentation by Jonathan Evens, CEO and X, CTO of Skyward on the current state of affairs in the drone industry as used for commercial activities.
 Skyward is a leading provider of software management for drones and their pilots and Jonathan’s presentation focused on the supply chain and logistics sector.

 In his speech, Jonathan explained that there has been a huge increase of drone pilots in the United States since the FAA relaxed their qualification rules with Part 107 in late August.
 After this change in qualifying rules, over 13,000 drone operators have been certified for use.
 X spoke about different uses for drones and drones for package delivery, including short-term applications of drones in distribution center operations.